 This module enables you to develop and refine your creative and performance skills to a sophisticated level, identifying your own stylistic preferences and aptitudes.
 You will engage in collaborative approaches to devising, rehearsal and performance alongside peers and professional artists, building an understanding of physical dynamics, musical phrasing and creative expression as well as marketing and project management.
 This project is delivered intensively in blocks of rehearsal over a number of weeks and normally includes extended rehearsals to facilitate a high level of creative and physical involvement.

 Fundraising for the Creative Industries MAFC1 (15 credits) Core module – Early Summer Term

 This module enables you to explore current funding structures and opportunities for generating income and resources for the Arts.
 You explore the theoretical and practical underpinnings of industry fundraising in relation to policy, political economy, socio-cultural literature, and professional and industry sources.
 Solutions explored include sponsorship, foundations and trusts, awards, national government funding, dance development agency funding and self-generated income.

 Marketing and Digital Representation MAMD1 (15 credits) Spring and Early Summer Term

 The marketing and digital representation module explores the opportunities and challenges fuelled by digital movements, video technologies and social networks.
-Through a series of seminars you will explore strategic approaches to digital marketing and tools to create platforms online that represent artists in a complex and ever evolving digital environment.
+Through a series of seminars, you will explore strategic approaches to digital marketing and tools to create online platforms that represent your work in a complex and ever-evolving digital environment.

 Research Project MARP1 (60 credits) Extended Summer Term

 Building on experiences and expertise developed across the course, this final module provides an opportunity to consolidate and demonstrate your learning.
 With support from MA lecturers via extensive tutorials, you will be encouraged to work independently on a focused and original research project directly relevant to your ongoing professional development.
 This may take a range of forms including performance, choreography, lecture demonstration or dissertation.
-You will have the opportunity to work individually or collectively within a performative context including the possibility of staging public performance events.
+You will have the opportunity to work individually or collectively within a performative context, including the possibility of staging public performance events.